gulam101/Weather-Application/README.md

 There are some changes needed as the project is still incomplete.
 For example, if a user is looking at the app during the night then it should change the background to dark.

 What I Learnt:
+- Better undestanding of HTML
+- Better understanding of CSS
+- API testing using JavaScript
+- Getting comftable using Atom

 Tools/Links: